Akalya-005/Fake-News-Detection-/README.md

 Tkinter for GUI 💻

-Machine Learning (trained on real-world news data) 🤖
+Machine Learning (trained on real-world news data) 🤖  from kaggle https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset

 ✅ Features
 🧠 Predicts if the news is real or fake